jayden38/mitum-currency-doc/docs/operations-guide-docs/keypair.rst

+.. _create keypair:

 Keypair
 ===============

-* keypair 생성을 통해서 private key와 public key가 만들어집니다.
-* 생성된 keypair는 account 생성, 노드의 keypair 등록, operation과 seal의 signature를 만드는데 사용됩니다.
+* Private key and public key are created through keypair generation.
+* The generated keypair is used to create an account, register a keypair of a node, and create a signature of operation and seal.

-Keypair 생성
+Create Keypair
 --------------------

-* 새로운 keypair는 다음과 같이 생성할 수 있습니다.
+* New keypair can be created as follows.

 .. code-block:: sh

       $ ./bin/mc key new --type=<key type>

-* Mitum에서는 bitcoin, ethereum, stellar 형식의 keypair를 사용할 수 있습니다.
+* In Mitum, you can use bitcoin, ethereum, and stellar keypairs.
-* key type에 btc, ether, stellar를 선택할 수 있습니다. (default: btc)
+* You can select btc, ether, or stellar for the key type. (default: btc)

 .. code-block:: sh